strategic plan

 1. Ensure all THD employees understand the role they play in reducing health misinformation harm and helping individuals, families and communities access credible, trusted sources.

-2. Guide and support public-facing staff in the development of strategies/practices that engage community members on how to differentiate and evaluate information from disinformation, misinformation and propaganda.
+2. Guide and support community health workers in the development of strategies/practices that engage community members on how to differentiate and evaluate information from disinformation, misinformation and propaganda.

-3. Establish community forums and dialogue sessions to provide safe spaces for individuals from vulnerable and underserved communities to voice their concerns, share experiences and build solidarity in response to political rhetoric.
+3. Establish community forums and dialogue sessions to provide safe spaces for individuals to voice their concerns, share experiences and build solidarity.

 4. Mobilize community leaders, advocacy groups and grassroots organizations to build capacity for community partners and residents to access, interpret and use public health data in effective ways.